nanocurrency/nano-docs/docs/protocol-design/overview.md

 ##### Resolve conflicts

-If time passes between your pull request (PR) submission and the team accepting it, merge conflicts may occur due to activity on master, such as merging other PR's before yours.
+If time passes between your pull request (PR) submission and the team accepting it, merge conflicts may occur due to activity on develop, such as merging other PR's before yours.
 In order for your PR to be accepted, you must resolve these conflicts.

 The preferred process is to rebase your changes, resolve any conflicts, and push your changes again. [^2][^3]

 * Check out your branch
 * `git fetch upstream`
-* `git rebase upstream/master`
+* `git rebase upstream/develop`
 * Resolve conflicts in your favorite editor
 * `git add {filename}`
 * `git rebase --continue`